irdest/irdest/docs/developer/src/technical/index.md

 ### Ratman: the Irdest router

-Ratman/ `ratmand` is a decentralised packet router daemon.
+Ratman/ `ratmand` is a decentralised router daemon.
 It comes with a small set of utilities such as `ratcat` (a `netcat` analog), `ratctl` (a `batctl` analog), and a simple management web UI.

 Clients communicate with Ratman via a local TCP socket and protobuf envelope schema.
 For most use-cases we recommend the [`ratman-client`](https://crates.io/crates/ratman-client) library.
-Alternative implementations don't currently exist and this API is also extremely unstable, so please be aware of this for the time being!
+Alternative implementations don't currently exist and *this API is also extremely unstable*, so please be aware of this for the time being!

 In the OSI model, this maps _roughly_ to layer 3 and 4.